 ASPECT ENVIRONMENTAL ACTIONS TIMING TARGET RESPONSIBILITY Planning and De Requirements sign: management actions that must be completed prior to the commencemen nt of construction activities: Admir nistrative and Legal Planning and Design requirements Environmental Authorisation Conditions must be incorporated into the final EMPr to ensure that all conditions and requirements of the Environmental Authorisation and the EMPr stipulated as pre-requisites for construction are met.
 An unchannelled valley bottom wetland occurs on site.
-The removal and translocation of impacted hydrophytes must be done prior to construction commencing.
-Due to the perennial nature of the system, construction should preferably commence during the dry months, to minimise the risk of increased and sediment-laden runoff reaching the wetland because of these activities The area which will become the artificial wetland system must be fenced during the construction phase to prevent any human activity from encroaching into this area.
+The removal and translocation of impacted hydrophytes must be done prior to the construction of the box culvert bridge commencing on site.
+Due to the perennial nature of the system, construction should preferably commence during the dry months, to minimise the risk of increased and sediment-laden runoff reaching the wetland because of these activities The wetland system must be fenced during the construction phase to prevent any human activity from encroaching into this area.
 Monitoring of the fences is of paramount importance to ensure no infringement of the fences occurs.
-Conduct pre-clearing inspections to ensure no protected species occur on site.
+The design of linear infrastructure (e.g. roads, powerlines, cables or pipelines) must avoid the freshwater ecosystem habitat as far as possible.
 Secure perimeter fencing, lighting, and signage must be installed before works begin.
-Appropriate Engineering design foundations is required to avoid intercepting or redirecting groundwater away from the seep wetland.
-Actions and method statements are to be completed by the PE prior to the commencement of the relevant construction activity.
-During design and prior to, construction Ensure that all requirements of the Environmental Authorisation are in place and that any approval is obtained in writing prior to commencing any construction activities.
-Prevent potential pollution and /or environmental degradation during the operational phase of the project Applicant, Project Engineer, ESO, ECO
+Appropriate Engineering design foundations is required to avoid intercepting or redirecting groundwater away Actions and method statements are to be completed by the PE prior to the commencement of the relevant construction activity.
+During design and prior to, construction Environmental Authorisation are in place and that any approval is obtained in writing prior to commencing any construction Applicant, Project Engineer, ESO, ECO

 ASPECT ENVIRONMENTAL ACTIONS TIMING TARGET RESPONSIBILITY Careful planning of the construction footprint must be undertaken.
 The laydown areas must remain outside of the artificial wetland proposed to serve as the attenuation pond on site.
-The construction area must be clearly demarcated before any construction activity take place and signage must be displayed during construction phase to inform and prevent the contractors and construction workers from entering the artificial wetland area; Removed vegetation must be stockpiled outside of the delineated artificial wetland.
+The construction area must be clearly demarcated before any construction activity take place and signage must be displayed during construction phase to inform and prevent the contractors and construction workers from entering the artificial wetland area; Removed vegetation must be stockpiled outside of the delineated wetlands.
 Ensure all licenses and authorizations (e.g., environmental authorisation, water use licence if applicable) are granted and conditions integrated into the final Environmental Management Program (EMPr).
-Sustainable designs must be considered and implemented to reduce resource consumption (electricity, water).
+Sustainable designs must be implemented to reduce resource consumption (electricity, water).
 Develop an installation sequence and layout drawings to work methodically.
 Site Planning for Construction Prior to construction commencing on site, the Project Engineer in consultation with the ECO and other project staff must compile a detailed Environmental Management site plan indicating where the various infrastructures will be located, and which areas of the site will be utilised for construction and associated operations.
 The plan should include items such as the location of stockpile sites.
 Plans for the location of construction roads / tracks, turning circles, working Approved site plan before commencing with construction Applicant, Project Engineer, ESO, ECO